eBork1/Projects-Exercises/docs/projects/digital-clock.md

 To complete the assignment, you must complete the following:

-1. Display the current time
+1. Display the current time (Hour:Minute:Second AM/PM) as a digital clock format
 2. Make sure it updates every second without refreshing the page

 #### Additional Requirements